First Hand Experience – House Sitting Portugal

 The Home and Local Area

-The house that the owner rented was the least to say, rustic.
-Homely, comfortable, and set in a prime position with a distant view of the Atlantic.
+The house was rustic, homely, comfortable, and set in a prime position with a distant view of the Atlantic.

-The main thing I liked was that it was just around the corner from village life – cafe, restaurants and town square so there was no distance to return home after a night ‘on the village’.
-We visited all the establishments, especially the Sol de Adraga café that the locals frequented each evening for a drink or a meal.
+The main thing I liked was that it was just around the corner from village life—cafes, restaurants, and the town square—so there was no distance to return home after a night ‘in the village’.
+We visited all the establishments, especially the Sol de Adraga café, which the locals frequented each evening for a drink or a meal.

 Almocageme Market Square